NissimHadar/hifi/BUILD_UWP.md

-This is a stand-alone guide for creating your first High Fidelity build for Windows 64-bit.
+This is a stand-alone guide for creating your first High Fidelity build for Windows 64-bit with Universal Windows Platform (UWP) support.

 ## Building High Fidelity
 Note: We are now using Visual Studio 2017 and Qt 5.9.1.
 If you are upgrading from Visual Studio 2013 and Qt 5.6.2, do a clean uninstall of those versions before going through this guide.